 Business meals with customers or food and drinks employees consume during business trips are claimable as business expenses.
 Such expenses, as long as they are not lavish or extravagant, can qualify as business travel expenses.
 However, small or big, employees must back these expenses with valid receipts.

 Would you reimburse expenses incurred to move magazine and brochure racks, standees, and other equipment for stalls at promotional events?

 Business travel expenses are unique for every traveler.
 Generally, employees travel to meet and promote businesses.
-Some promotional events may require the display of banners, boards, etc. Moving to and from the location of such events may involve expenses.
+Some promotional events may require the display of banners, boards, etc. You might also need to make brochures and distribute them during the event.
+Moving to and from the location of such events may involve expenses.
 Such expenses qualify as business travel expenses.

 4. Hotel accommodation expenses